 For example, if the Quality you are rolling to check is level 3, you would roll 3D6.
 If your die values were 4, 6, and 1, that equates to 1 Full Success, 1 Positive Impact, and 1 Negative Impact, which the GM could interpret as “Well, the Positive and Negative Impacts cancel out, which leaves a Full Success!”
 Or if you rolled 5, 2, and 4, then the result could clearly be a success because more successful dice were rolled than failures.

-One last example in how these rolls could be interpreted is if your quality is level 2 and you roll 2D6 resulting in 1 and 5, then the GM could interpret that success as somewhere in the middle, i.e. a Near Success.
-The outcome is determined by the GM based on the current scenario and action being attempted, so if you disagree with their interpretation of the roll, speak up!
+One last example in how these rolls could be interpreted is if your quality is level 2 and you roll 2D6 resulting in 1 and 5, then the GM could interpret that success as somewhere in the middle, i.e. a Near Success, or they could simply ignore the 1 based on what your character is trying to do and determine it is a Fully Success.

 |Less than -2||Negative impact|